-Before spiritual awakening, the individual attached to doership puts effort to achieve the desired outcome to enhance his/her sense of personal self.
+Before spiritual awakening, the individual attached to doership puts effort into achieving the desired outcome to enhance his/her sense of personal self.
 For example, the person may work hard to fulfill worldly desires like buying a house and conveniences like cars, phones, etc.

 For him, things like money, power, position, stature, and prestige matter more than peace of mind.
 All of these pursuits enhance his sense of personal identification.
 He derives his sense of self-worth from the value of possessions he accumulates.

 He believes that he’s a separate individual living in separation from the rest and has to prove his worthiness to gain respect and validation from other people.
 Therefore, the idea of achieving wealth and fame through hard work appeals to him.

 But the problem is that it further increases the separation, which itself becomes the cause of suffering.
 In a society deeply entrenched in consumerism, it is commonly seen that most people are always on a chase to better themselves by acquiring external possessions-something to make them whole.

 Make no mistake; this can happen even in spiritualism.
 It is called spiritual materialism.
 Some time back, a girl approached me with kundalini-related questions.
 She was experiencing a surge in kundalini energy, so much so that she could not focus on work or family.